gewarren/docs/docs/framework/wcf/feature-details/deploying-an-internet-information-services-hosted-wcf-service.md

 <endpoint address="" ... />
 ```

 You must always use relative endpoint addresses for IIS-hosted service endpoints.
-Supplying a fully-qualified endpoint address (for example, `http://localhost/MyService.svc`) can lead to errors in the deployment of the service if the endpoint address does not point to the IIS-application that hosts the service exposing the endpoint.
+Supplying a fully qualified endpoint address (for example, `http://localhost/MyService.svc`) can lead to errors in the deployment of the service if the endpoint address does not point to the IIS-application that hosts the service exposing the endpoint.
 Using relative endpoint addresses for hosted services avoids these potential conflicts.

 ### Available Transports